mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 	assetThat(award = "Lollipop");
 ```

 Can you spot the problem with the tests that we wrote above?
 It almost seems like our tests need testing of their own.
-This is the risk with writing test scripts that contain *loop logic*, is that they become unreliable and with the same uncertain behaviour as the system itself.
+This is the risk with writing test scripts that contain *if logic*, as they become unreliable and with the same uncertain behaviour as the system itself.
 When creating test scripts it is always advisable that you write them in very explicit ways, with specific values.
 Something more like this:

 ```jsx
 test tshirtAwardFor35() {